Below you will find the most commonly asked questions in regards to the CCESL Van

 - Appropriate curricular example 2: Professor O’Steen teaches an environmental health course that connects the students

 with two different conservation organizations.
 One of the organizations is on campus

 and the other is located in Black Mountain.
 Twelve of the students in the course are

-working with the PISGAH conservation organization and need to travel to Black Mountain
+working with the Pisgah Conservancy and need to travel to Black Mountain twice over

 - Appropriate co-curricular example 1: In conjunction with WCU’s AmeriCorps*VISTA, the Campus Kitchen Garden Club has organized

 a gleaning initiative at a farm located outside of Bryson City.
 They have organized

 ten volunteers and need transportation assistance to and from the service site.

 - Appropriate co-curricular example 2: Two departments and the Center for Justice have collaborated to send eight students

 and three faculty members to Washington DC to engage with politicians, lobbyists,